-- disseminate information regarding current market trends and marketing strategies; explore new market uses;
+- Disseminate information regarding current market trends and marketing strategies.

 Education and outreach activities

-- develop and implement strategies to expedite the adoption of sound and profitable practices; develop educational products such as bulletins, fact sheets, research summaries, and powerpoint presentations that address issues related to a profitable wheat industry;
+- Develop educational products such as bulletins, fact sheets, research summaries, and powerpoint presentations that address issues related to a profitable wheat industry.

-- share sound information with growers regarding potential new markets and opportunities; assist growers in participating in on-farm research;
+- Share sound information with growers regarding potential new markets and opportunities.